ANTsX/ANTsPy/README.md

 python3 setup.py install
 ```

-or see below for an alternative strategy using `pip`.
 If you want more detailed instructions
 on compiling <i>ANTsPy</i> from source, you can read the
 [installation tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/InstallingANTsPy.md).

-### Installing older versions
+### Installing specific versions

 We cannot store the entire history of releases because storage space on `pip` is limited.

-if you need an older release, you can check the [Github Releases page](https://github.com/ANTsX/ANTsPy/releases) or
+If you need an older release, you can check the [Github Releases page](https://github.com/ANTsX/ANTsPy/releases) or
 build from source.

-Try something like:
+To install a specific version from source, you can try the following:

 ```bash
 pip install 'antspyx @ git+https://github.com/ANTsX/ANTsPy@v0.3.2'